MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/sensitivity-labels/sensitivity-labels-missing.md

 search.appverid: MET150
 ms.date: 9/15/2022
 ---
-# Sensitivity labels are missing in Outlook and other Office apps
+# Sensitivity labels are missing in Outlook, Outlook on the web, and other Office apps

 ## Symptoms